 Mutual funds have become an incredibly popular option for a wide variety of investors.

-Many individuals want to invest in mutual funds these days, because not only are there a host of mutual fund categories to choose from, but also funds of various risk levels.
+Many individuals want to invest in mutual funds these days, as there are a host of mutual fund categories to choose from, and different funds that suits investors’ risk appetite.